-- and then Ryan pulls at at push door as they try to enter, claiming he did not see the "Push" sign, and Shane responding with a sigh and "I know."
+- Ryan pulls at a push door as they try to enter, claiming he did not see the "Push" sign.
+Shane responds with a sigh and "I know."

 - The voodoo shopkeeper shows Shane and Ryan the various gifts people leave at alters for the loa, including alcohol.Shane: Oh, the booze!Ryan: Oh, the bubbly!
 Even in the afterlife, it is appreciated.

 - Ryan uses the prospect of making a Shane doll and throwing it into the ocean as an example of a misconception of voodoo created by the media.
 Shane thinks Ryan literally wants to kill him, which Ryan denies comically as Shane bickers back, saying that they argue, but that he doesn't want to kill him.

 - Shane and Ryan visit St. Louis Cemetery to find the spirit of voodoo queen Marie Laveau.
 The cemetery is locked, so they stand at the gate calling out to Marie.
 Ryan tries jumping in the attempt to look over the wall.